 Giving a perspective—youth sports injury statistics

 As with any physical activity, the potential for injury is very real among youth participants.
-There are nearly 30 million children and adolescents that participate in youth sports within the United States and according to the U.S. Centers for Disease Control (CDC), a number that is on the rise.
+There are nearly 30 million children and adolescents that participate in youth sports within the United States, according to the Centers for Disease Control and Prevention, a number that is on the rise.

 Did you know that?

-- More than 3.5 million kids under age 14 receive some sort of medical treatment for sports injuries each year.
+- More than 3.5 million kids under the age of 14 receive some sort of medical treatment for sports injuries each year.

 - Children ages 5 to 14 account for nearly 40 percent of all sports-related injuries treated in hospitals.
-On average that rate and severity of injury increases with a child’s age.
+On average, that rate and severity of injury increase with a child’s age.

 - 62 percent of organized sports-related injuries occur during practice.